-Gastroesophageal reflux disease (GERD) is a chronic condition that affects nearly 20 percent of American adults, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
-It costs the United States more than $9 billion each year with more than half of that cost being spent on medications.
-People with GERD spend billions on over-the-counter and prescription medications to combat their most common symptom: painful heartburn.
+Gastroesophageal reflux disease (GERD) is a chronic condition that affects nearly 20 percent of American adults.
+People with GERD spend billions on over-the-counter and prescription medications to combat painful heartburn.

 When a person swallows, a complex set of muscles in the mouth and tongue close off the windpipe to protect the lungs and move the food into the esophagus (a narrow tube connecting the throat to the stomach).

 At the bottom of the esophagus is a ring of muscles known as the lower esophageal sphincter (LES).
-A healthy LES encircles the food and pushes it into the stomach.
-In GERD patients however, the LES relaxes and allows stomach acid to enter the esophagus.
-This causes a painful burning sensation in the mid-abdomen.
+A healthy LES relaxes enough to allow food from the esophagus into the stomach.
+However, in people with GERD, the LES relaxes too much and allows stomach acid to enter the esophagus.
+This can cause a painful burning sensation in the mid-abdomen, chest, and throat.

-While the stomach has a tough lining to resist the acid, the esophagus doesn’t.
-Therefore, sensitive esophageal tissue may be injured over time.
-The acid will often back up into the mouth, where it will damage other structures along the way.
+While the stomach has a tough lining to protect it from acid, the esophagus doesn’t.
+So, the sensitive esophageal tissue may be injured over time.
+The acid often also backs up into the mouth, damaging other structures along the way.

 Complications of GERD may include: